“Go for Broke” Nisei Stamp

 Who We Are

-As Americans of Japanese ancestry, our fathers of the 442nd Regimental Combat Team fought two battles in World War II: prejudice at home and the enemy in Europe.
+We are the descendants and friends of the 442nd Regimental Combat Team and are dedicated to perpetuating their legacy.
+This unit fought two battles in World War II: prejudice at home and the enemy in Europe.
 At the outbreak of the war, Japanese Americans faced suspicion and distrust.
-Executive Order 9066 by President Roosevelt sealed the fate of Japanese Americans living on the West Coast.
+Executive Order 9066 by President Roosevelt sealed the fate of Japanese Americans and their parents and relatives living on the West Coast.
 They were placed in barbed wired internment camps, leaving behind property and possession.

 Image of the Month